-- 3. Lower the unit to the ground and relieve pressure to the auxiliary hydraulic lines. - 4.
+- 3. Lower the unit to the ground and relieve pressure to the auxiliary hydraulic lines.
+Breaker should be positioned on ground so the valve block is facing upwards. - 4.
 Following the safety shut down procedure for your prime mover, shut down and exit the prime mover. - 5.
-After making sure that the hydraulic lines are free from any foreign material or contaminants, connect the couplers to the auxiliary hydraulic system of your prime mover. - 6.
+After making sure that the hydraulic lines are free from any foreign material or contaminants, connect to the auxiliary hydraulic system of your prime mover. - 6.
 Following the standard start up procedure for your prime mover, start the loader and run the attachment to purge any air from the system.
 Check for proper hydraulic connection, hose routing and hose length. - 7.
 Attachment installation is complete.